-As protesters flooded Tahrir Square and other urban centers in January 2011, the security state dissolved.
-Police withdrew from their postings in the Sinai, and the military focused on maintaining order in the Nile Valley.
+As protestors flooded Tahrir Square and other urban centers in January 2011, the security state dissolved.
+Police withdrew from their postings in Sinai, and the military focused on maintaining order in the Nile Valley.
 Tourism industry revenues declined rapidly while Gaza tunnel owners, unimpeded, invested newfound profits in upgrades.

 Fearing an eventual return of the security forces, many Bedouins began stockpiling the weapons that had become ubiquitous since the start of the Arab uprisings.
 Libyan arms supplemented already plentiful Sudanese supplies, as caches left unguarded after the 2011 NATO Libyan bombing campaign made their way to the peninsula, according to Egyptian security officials.
 Some military-grade weapons were trafficked into Gaza, posing new threats to Israeli surveillance aircraft in Gaza.